Ynes Mexia: Google Doodle

 Mexía's legacy was recognized in the Google Doodle for September 15, 2019.

+Elinor Wonders Why

+Ynes Mexia appears in a song by Señor Tapir sung after the Backyard Soup and Big Trees episode.

 PBS Short Documentary

 In 2020, the life of Ynés Mexía was featured in a documentary short included in the Unladylike2020 series produced by WNET for the PBS.